-However, the National Building Code captures some law and regulations for all educational facilities.
-Generally, it is required that a detailed plan of an educational structure including specification and measurement on services and fire safety is submitted to the Assembly for verification and approval a month before the award of contract or commencement of the work.
+Ghana has no fixwd laws, norms or standards dedicated to different subject fields of TVET.
+However, the National Building Code captures some laws and regulations for all educational facilities.
+Generally, it is required that a detailed plan of an educational structure including specification and measurement on services and fire safety is submitted to the Metropolitan, Municipal and District Assemblies for verification and approval a month before the award of contract or commencement of the work.

 The construction of the structure is expected to be monitored by a qualified building inspector and a thorough assessment of the structure is also to be done before the commencement of use.
-Routine and parodic Maintenance is also a requirement.
+Routine and periodic maintenance is also a requirement.

-However, these norms and standards are not allways adhered to.
+However, these norms and standards are not always adhered to.
 This non adherence have been attributable to low awareness creation on the need for permit before a structure is put up.
-This grant the opportunity for people to build without permit and the those who acquire the permit sometimes build out of scope.
+This has led to people building without permits sometimes build by not following the rules.

-Generally, compliance to the regulation and monitoring by the building inspectorate have been low to the favour of the ethically disadvantaged people who abuse and disregard the codes, norms and standards.
+Generally, compliance to the regulation and monitoring by the building inspectorate has been low to the favour of the ethically disadvantaged people who abuse and disregard the codes, norms and standards.